The Trouble with Jesus

 First point: you have two hands.
 The right hand was the good one; the left hand the dirty one.
 That is, the left hand did the dirty work, as in cleaning yourself following eliminations in the bathroom.
 You saved your right hand for what was honorable and good, what gave you status and power.

 Second point: if you’re going to hit someone, you’ve got two choices basically.
-Either throw a punch leading with your fist or backhand them from the other side.
+Either throw a punch leading with your fist, or backhand them from the other side.
 Now in this strange hierarchy of the first century, you only use a fist when fighting someone who is your equal.
 Servants, slaves, prisoners (wives and children included) were lesser than, so they got the backhanded slap.
 And the strong hand delivered the offensive blow, that is, the right hand.

 Guess to whom Jesus the Hacktivist is speaking.
 The ones who knew well the backhand of their master’s right hand.
 And that backhand is going to land on the left cheek.
 Whereas the initial reaction you’d think might be to fight back, we all know that would be second to suicide for these people.